slatedocs/slate/source/includes/_errors.md

 Without a [credit card on file](#set-up-payments), booking orders will respond with a `402` error.

-**Non-booking queries will contine to work without payment and will not receive an error.**
+**Non-booking queries will continue to work without payment and will not receive an error.**

 <aside class='notice'>Access to <strong><code>www.sendle.com/api/ping</code></strong> will respond with a <code>402</code> error to test your ability to make a request, mirroring the booking endpoint.</aside>

 ## 404 Not Found
-> 404 Response when entring incorrect Order ID
+> 404 Response when entering incorrect Order ID

 ```json
   {